Yemeni civil war (1994): War

-In general, the civil war was a short conflict but fiercely fought.
-Almost all of the actual fighting in the 1994 civil war occurred in the southern part of the country, despite air and missile attacks against cities and major installations in the north.
-Southerners sought support from neighbouring states and may have received military assistance from Saudi Arabia and Oman, which felt threatened by a united Yemen The United States repeatedly called for a cease-fire and a return to the negotiating table.
+Despite the civil war being a short conflict, it was brutal and fought fiercely.
+Virtually all of the fighting in the civil war occurred in the southern part of the country, despite air and missile attacks from the south against cities and major installations in the north.
+Southerners sought support from neighbouring states and reportedly received military assistance from Saudi Arabia and Oman, which felt threatened by a united Yemen The United States repeatedly called for a cease-fire and a return to the negotiating table.
 Various attempts, including by a UN special envoy and Russia, were unsuccessful to effect a cease-fire.